sungnga/instagram-clone-app/README.md

 - react-lines-ellipsis
   - Import: `import HTMLEllipsis from 'react-lines-ellipsis/lib/html';`
   - Allows us to collapse long lines of text, such as the comment captions
+- @rooks/use-outside-click
+  - The useOutsideClick hook allows us to hide the NotificationList when click anywhere on the page